BYUIDSconsulting/aboutus/_services/faculty.md

 layout: service
 ---

-Our faculty have broad experience working in industry.
-If your project requires a more seasoned skillset we can build a faculty lead experience at todays consulting rates.
+Our faculty has broad experience working in industry.
+If your project requires a more seasoned skillset, we can build a faculty lead experience at today's consulting rates.